 If you’re looking for a safe way to invest your money, you may be asking, “Should I open a CD?”
 The answer depends on your financial situation and investing goals.

-Certificates of Deposit – or CDs for short – are savings products offered by many financial institutions.
+Certificates of Deposit, or CDs, are savings products offered by many financial institutions.
 When you open a CD, you agree to invest a certain amount of money for a specified time period in return for a fixed interest rate.
+Once this time period is over, you’ll get your money back plus interest.
+If you withdraw the funds before the agreed-to period, however, you face potential penalties.

 When you decide to open a CD, it’s important to research the best banks for high interest rates and choose a CD with an investment term that meets your needs.
 According to CNBC, most CDs require the holder to wait between three months and five years before withdrawing their money.